oddbird/oddsite/content/2017/12/12/introducing-herman.rst

 the initial setup can be quite streamlined to make sense on even the smallest projects.
 As time goes on,
-we’ll keep adding features
+we'll keep adding features
-that allow our systems to become larger, more complex, and more automated -- with support for additinoal languages.
+that allow our systems to become larger, more complex, and more automated -- with support for additional languages.

 Integrated syntax, built on SassDoc